 Skip to main content

 Every QAOS run is driven by a JSON configuration file.
-This file tells the agent where to start, what to test, and which agents to use on each page.
+This file tells the agent where to start, what to test, and which agents to use.

 Config file structure